deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14672/index.md

 ![](figures/figures_10_0.png)

-> 🔼 Figure 6 showcases BiGR's zero-shot generalization capabilities across various image manipulation tasks, including inpainting, outpainting, editing, interpolation, and enrichment.
+> 🔼 Figure 6 shows examples of BiGR's zero-shot generalization capabilities across various vision tasks, including inpainting, outpainting, editing, interpolation and enrichment.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Zero-shot generalization.
 We present samples of inpainting, outpainting, editing, interpolation, and enrichment.
 The original image is marked with a purple border, with a pink box highlighting the masked region.
 Images without the purple borders are generated by our model.